Yangeok/turing-back/README.md

 - jwt
   - contains functions needed to create and validate jwt.
 - mailer
-  - contains functions for mailing when stripe payment is successful.
+  - contains functions for mailing when Stripe payment is successful.
 - response
   - contains functions for error handling.
 - validation
   - contains functions for verifying customer information.
 - webhook
-  - contains a web hook function that tells you what happened in the stripe account.
+  - contains a web hook function that tells you what happened in the Stripe account.
-    - can create synchronous results for stripe requests, such as charges or refunds.
+    - can create synchronous results for Stripe requests, such as charges or refunds.
     - do not requires a verification process.

 ### Middlewares